-Servicers have the authority to enter into a forbearance agreement with a borrower who is unemployed or significantly underemployed and seeking re-employment at the time the borrower's financials are being analyzed by the servicer.
-The term of this forbearance shall be the lessor of 12 months or a term that would not cause the dollar amount of the borrower's delinquency to exceed 12 months of scheduled monthly mortgage payment reduction, will be contingent upon the servicer's financial analysis of the borrower.
+Servicers now have the authority to enter into a forbearance agreement with a borrower who is unemployed or significantly underemployed and seeking re-employment at the time the borrower's financials are being analyzed by the servicer or holder.
+The term of this forbearance shall be the lessor of 12 months or a term that would not cause the dollar amount of the borrower's delinquency to exceed 12 months of the borrower's scheduled monthly mortgage payment (which includes taxes and insurance for those loans where such expenses are escrowed).
+The amount of the partial payment made, if any, by the borrower will be contingent upon the servicer's financial analysis of the borrower.
 As a condition of the forbearance agreement, the borrower must pursue employment during the term of the forbearance agreement.
 Additionally, the borrower must contact the servicer if their employment status changes.